HOW TO DESIGN A WEBSITE IN NO TIME

 Include social media icons so your potential clients can get to know you at a deeper level.

 Make sure your website is mobile-friendly.
-There are four times as many internet searches done on a mobile phone than on a desktop computer, and mobile content takes up 65% of mobile media.
+There are four times as many internet searches done on a mobile phone as on a desktop computer, and mobile content takes up 65% of mobile media.
 It’s also a major part of SEO.
 Google takes mobile-friendliness into account when ranking your site.

 WordPress has you covered in this area; just about every single one of their templates is mobile-friendly.
 As noted above, Astra Theme and Elementor page-builder are also mobile-friendly and make it really easy to design a website with their real-time visual design system.